dashpay/dash-website/README.md

 Production builds should be handled by CI.

 `npm run build` will build a fully minified, mangled, and compressed build to the _site directory.

+ `npm run htmlproof` will run ImageCheck, ScriptCheck, and LinkCheck on the built "_site" folder "*.html" files.
+Travis CI will not deploy unless this command finishes successfully!

 Mac
 xcode-select --install